Christ is Better than Moses

 Literary Style:

 Notice the series of questions from Hebrews 3:16-18.
-Questions engage the reader’s mind challenging to give an answer before it is revealed.
+Questions engage the reader’s mind, challenging them to answer before it is revealed.
 It is because the answers are clear that the fact it applies to the reader becomes all the more obvious.
 You prove that you knew the answers before being told, so you know exactly what was wrong.

 It is easy to be smug and think this only applies to the Israelites of old.
-As he points out in Hebrews 4:2, we have the same good news of a promised rest preached to us as Israel had preached to them.
-The writer of Hebrews makes sure we understand that their example should cause us to fear that we might fall in a similar way.
-Too often we see fear as contrary to faith, but fear is a motivator to keep us obedient and obedience is the other side of the coin of faith (Philippians 2:12).
-The Israelites journey toward the promised land, but came short of entering it despite the journey.
-In the same way, Christians need to be concern that they don’t spend a life of following Christ and come short of obtaining the promise.
+As he points out in Hebrews 4:2, we have the same good news of a promised rest that was preached to us as it was to Israel.
+The writer of Hebrews ensures that we understand their example should cause us to fear that we might fall into a similar situation.
+Too often, we view fear as contrary to faith, but fear is actually a motivator to keep us obedient, and obedience is the other side of the coin of faith (Philippians 2:12).
+The Israelites journeyed toward the Promised Land, but came short of entering it despite their journey.
+In the same way, Christians need to be concerned that they don’t spend their lives following Christ and come short of obtaining the promise.
 The promise didn’t benefit Israel because they lacked the necessary faith.

 Since Israel couldn’t enter the Promised Land, there must be something yet remaining because God always keeps His promises.
-Joshua did lead the younger Israelites into the promised land and God gave Israel rest (Joshua 23:1).
-But Psalms 95 was written by David, long after Israel entered Canaan; yet David said, “Today.”
+Joshua did lead the younger Israelites into the Promised Land, and God gave Israel rest (Joshua 23:1).
+However, Psalms 95 was written by David, long after Israel entered Canaan; yet David said, “Today.”
 Therefore, Psalms 95 is not about entering Canaan.
 Instead, it is using the rebellion and the wilderness wandering as an example.
 However, David had another rest in mind for the application.

 Are we in that rest already?
 It cannot be something in this world.
 God rested from his creation on the seventh day (Genesis 2:1-3).
 The word “Sabbath” means “rest” in Hebrew.
-He did not take up the work of creating again on the eighth day or any day following.
+He did not resume the work of creating again on the eighth day or any subsequent day.
 The creation was finished on the sixth day.
 Therefore, in a true sense, we are living in God’s rest right now.
-But since God speaks of not entering His rest at a later time, then this world is not what God had in mind.
+However, since God speaks of not entering His rest at a later time, it follows that this world is not what God had in mind.

-The Hebrews writer isn’t saying that Christians should keep the weekly Sabbaths.
+The writer of Hebrews isn’t saying that Christians should keep the weekly Sabbaths.
 The writer is saying there is still a rest awaiting Christians in the future.
 Christians don’t have it yet.
 It remains in their future.
-That is why the writer is warning them to remain diligent, lest they fail to enter the rest like the Israelites failed to enter their rest.
-In the Greek, “enter” is something in the future.
-There is a single rest that is in each Christian’s future which he must work diligently in order to enter into it.
+That is why the writer warns them to remain diligent, lest they fail to enter the rest, just as the Israelites failed to enter their rest.
+In Greek, “enter” is something that is yet to come.
+There is a single rest that is in each Christian’s future, which he must work diligently to enter.
 It should be clear that the Hebrew writer is not talking about next Saturday.

-The writer puts emphasis on the fact that God has promised a rest; a rest limited to the people of God.
+The writer emphasizes that God has promised a rest, a rest limited to the people of God.
 It is a promise that gives each Christian hope (I Timothy 4:8).
 It is the promise of eternal life to come, a promise of an eternal inheritance (Hebrews 9:15), and a promise of new heavens and new earth (II Peter 3:13).
 In other words, the rest we are longing for is our home in heaven (Revelation 14:13).

 Heaven will be like a Sabbath rest.
-We get to rest then after our efforts here on earth, just as God rested after the creation.
-But it still means to reach that rest, we have to put the effort in now; otherwise, we can fall by following the same example of disobedience that caught the Israelites.
+We get to rest, then, after our efforts here on earth, just as God rested after creating the world.
+However, to reach that rest, we must put in the effort now; otherwise, we risk falling into the same pattern of disobedience that led the Israelites astray.

 We are not going to slip into heaven.
 We will be judged by the word of God.
 This is not some dead, outdated, ancient text that has no application in today’s world.
 It is living and active.